 - The most engaged employees tend to be older, male, college educated, and African-American.

 The study’s findings make sense.
 Engaged employees are more polite to your customers.
-Politeness has a bearing on whether your customers will stay or leave.
+Politeness has a bearing on whether your customers stay or leave.

 From the Coach’s Corner, related resource links: